sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 - **Recent purchases** during last 30 days
 - **Recent purchases** between last 30 and 60 days followed by meaningful browsing activity in past 60 days (3+ pages viewed)
-- **Recent purchases** between last 30 and 60 days
+- **Recent purchases** between last 30 and 60 days and total of this purchases is larger or equal 5*average order total
-- **Consistent buying patterns** aligned with their historical behavior.
-- **Stable order activity** without abnormal gaps.
-- **Meaningful browsing activity** that leads to purchases.
+- **Client has lifetime weak activity** - he usually purchases once in 120 days or more and his browsing activity is the same

 **Interpretation:**
-The customer continues to interact with the platform regularly and predictably.
+The customer continues to interact with the platform regularly and predictably, as he used before

 **Example:**
 A customer who browses products and completes purchases in line with their usual buying cycle.

+---

+## At‑Risk Customers

+Customers that don't meet Churn or Active criteria are considered **At-risk**.
+This customers show early signs of declining engagement:

+**Examples:**

+- Browsing activity exists, but **no recent purchases**.
+- The customer historically purchases **more frequently** than their current inactivity period.

+**Interpretation:**
+The customer is still present on the platform, but their behavior indicates potential future churn.

 ---